Monday, April 25, 2022

 The Game Beckons Game Ball

 I could probably give somebody a game ball, but mostly only for their effort in the second half.
 At halftime, I would have been hard pressed to find any player that I would say stood out, positively, enough to get the GBGB.
-I think I'll give it to Briggs, for his desire (in the second half) to actually shot the ball towards frame.
+I think I'll give it to Briggs, for his desire (in the second half) to actually shoot the ball towards frame.

 Photos (Courtesy of @DLTPhotog)